Utility Server (UVM)

 Note: Utility Server is not available for FedRAMP customers.

 RelativityOne customers may request a Utility Server for their RelativityOne instance.
 The Utility Server is a virtual machine that allows third-party applications to assist with pre-processing data imported to RelativityOne, post-processing data exported from RelativityOne, and other bespoke eDiscovery workflows.
-The Utility Server is accessed through a VPN and Remote Desktop connection, using an issued set of credentials and an IP address.
+You can access the Utility Server through a VPN and Remote Desktop connection, using an issued set of credentials and an IP address.

-Once you are connected to your Utility Server, you can perform the following actions:
+Once you connect to your Utility Server, you can perform the following actions:

 Note: Upon request, Relativity can provide up to 11 Utility Servers per RelativityOne instance, including Client Domain utility servers.
 To request an additional Utility Server, contact your Customer Success Manager.